GuiyuZhao/VRHCF/README.md

 ```
 - Prepare the datasets

-You can download the 3DCSR dataset from [Baidu Yun](https://pan.baidu.com/s/1FB7IUbKAAlk7RVnB_AgwcQ) (Verification code:d1vn),
+You can download the 3DCSR dataset from [3DCSR benchmark](http://multimediauts.org/3D_data_for_registration),
 and download processed 3DMatch dataset from [Baidu Yun](https://pan.baidu.com/s/1KltoYtAnNSEzBw3j6QOL1w?pwd=6nkf) (Verification code:6nkf).

-Then, the folder is organised as follows:
+Then, the data is organised as follows:
 ```
 --data--3DMatch--fragments
               |--intermediate-files-real